alatiera/gnome-podcasts/CONTRIBUTING.md

 # Issues, issues and more issues!

-There are many ways you can contribute to Hammond, and all of them involve creating issues in [Hammond issue tracker](https://gitlab.gnome.org/World/hammond/issues).
+There are many ways you can contribute to GNOME Podcasts, and all of them involve creating issues in [GNOME Podcasts issue tracker](https://gitlab.gnome.org/World/hammond/issues).
 This is the entry point for your contribution.

 To create an effective and high quality ticket, try to put the following information on your
 ticket: